wikiblocks/wikiblocks-chrome/README.md

 To install the extension, download the *extension.crx* file and drag it into an open *chrome://extensions* window.

-Navigate to a [wikipedia page](https://en.wikipedia.org/wiki/Adjacency_matrix) and click on the page action icon.
+*Navigate to a [Wikipedia page](https://en.wikipedia.org/wiki/Adjacency_matrix) and click on the page action icon.*

 ![Wikiblocks Chrome Extension](/images/wikipedia.png)

-Visit blocks on bl.ocks.org to record new blocks!
+*Visit blocks on bl.ocks.org to record new blocks!*

 ![Discover new blocks](/images/blocks.png)